 It's also important to be honest with ourselves.
 We can't fully "stop" climate change because it's not easy to undo the decades of emissions and global warming we've already caused unless we plant millions and billions of trees (hey, we're trying 🌳).
 But that doesn't mean we shouldn't act now.
 The difference between 1.5 - 2° C of global warming vs. 4 - 5° C of warming will, in all scientific likelihood, make the difference between millions of people, plants, and animals living or dying.

-Again, we're sorry, but we know scientists and read scientific papers and they're telling us the truth.
+Again, we're sorry this all sounds so negative, but we know scientists and read scientific papers and they're telling us the truth.
 But this truth is only our future if we let it be and don't rise to the occasion and do something.
+We have approximately five to ten years to chart a new course that will save countless lives.

 By the way, if you are a scientist, climate expert, or environmental movement veteran - awesome.
 We're so happy you're here and equally happy you do what you do.
 If you prefer, feel free to skip ahead using the section links.
 If you do want to follow the full step-by-step explanation, we're going to do that now, starting with what’s causing climate change.